George N. Kates: Life after China

 After China, Kates, as he himself admitted, struggled to find his place in American life.
 Leaving China had been a wrenching experience and yet going back after 1945 was a practical impossibility.
 He had to satisfy himself with his books on the subject.
 In 1948 Kates published Chinese Household Furniture (Dover) which explained the art form with examples from expat collections from 1930s Beijing, including his own.
 It was a seminal book on the subject and the basis for future more expansive texts in the decades to come.
 Kates was recognized in America as being an authority on the subject of classical furniture, and in 1946 he put on a solo exhibition of his own pieces at the Brooklyn Museum which was well received and well done.
 The museum hired Kates in 1947 to be their Asian Curator, and he stayed there for two years exhibiting more of his own works, and some others of a similar nature, but he did not fit in well with the museum hierarchy or the work, and left despondent in 1949.

-In the late 1940s and 1950 Kates published a number of important articles, through Home and Garden Magazine examining various aspects of Chinese hardwood furniture.
+In the late 1940s and 1950 Kates published a number of articles in Home and Garden Magazine, examining various aspects of Chinese hardwood furniture.
 He also gave talks at museums and social clubs for anyone interested in the subject.
-In 1952 he finally completed his memoir The Years That Were Fat (Harper).
+In 1952 he completed his memoir The Years That Were Fat (Harper).
 The book was well received by critics, but slow to gain traction.
 Kates felt as though he had ‘missed the boat’ and that his opus was a failure.
-But he was wrong.
-Readers loved the down-to-earth, authentic and revealing account that Kates had imaginatively put together and through word of mouth the book’s popularity spread.
+However, reader reviews praised the book as being a down-to-earth, authentic and revealing account.
+Through word of mouth the book’s popularity spread.
 It was published again in 1967, 1976, 1989 and in 2015.
 It has come in many ways to symbolize in Western minds the period in Beijing history of which Kates writes—a period fondly remembered by Chinese and expats alike.
-And it is his memoir for which Kates has become best known.
+It is his memoir for which Kates has become best known.

 Kates worked on two published essays in the early 1950s, connected with Willa Cather, the 1920s American writer.
 Kates’ contributions to Willa Cather in Europe; her own story of the first journey, with an introduction and incidental notes by George N. Kates, Knopf (1956), and Willa Cather, Five stories, with an article by George N. Kates on Miss Cather’s last, unfinished, and unpublished Avignon story, Vintage Book (1956) were well done, if perhaps little read.